29next/developer-docs/docs/api/admin/guides/order-management.md

 #### Line Item Quantities Explained

-Order line items have 4 quanity attributes that represent quantities at differen't states in an order life cycle.
+Order line items have 4 quantity attributes that represent quantities at different states in an order life cycle.

  - `quantity` - Item quantity of items ever added to the order in this line item.
  - `current_quantity` - Current item quantity that have not yet been removed.